Remember when Fast & Furious was a low-budget street racing movie?

 As the car stunts in the Fast & Furious films have become more audacious and less realistic, the budgets for the films have increased astronomically.
 Filmed on a massive budget of $125 million compared to the first film's modest $39 million, Fast Five is one of the most popular films in the franchise, culminating with a destructive heist in which two Dodge Charger muscle cars tow a bank vault on the streets of Rio de Janeiro, destroying everything in their path.

 In another memorable scene, Dominic Toretto and his crew steal some exotic cars from a moving train and load them onto modified trucks.
-In a new video, Craig Lieberman, the technical adviser for the first three Fast & Furious films, explains how the sequence was filmed, providing insight into the stunt cars that were built for the scene.
+In a new video, Craig Lieberman, the technical advisor for the first three Fast & Furious films, explains how the sequence was filmed, providing insight into the stunt cars that were built for the scene.

 One of the main stunt cars in the sequence was a 1963 Chevrolet Corvette Grand Sport Roadster.
 Since destroying authentic cars would have been expensive and rile the car community, the producers enlisted Mongoose Motorsports to build twelve replica cars for the scene, most of which were destroyed.